 When it comes to the longevity of your home’s windows, excess moisture is the enemy.
-Water damage can quickly cause the lifespan of the windows to dwindle, typically leading to a premature Denver window replacement.
+Window water damage can quickly cause the lifespan of the windows to dwindle, typically leading to a premature window replacement.
 Especially if it’s early on in the life of your windows, this is an unnecessary expense that can be largely avoided with proper window maintenance.

-To get water damage to your windows repaired, you’ll first need to identify.
+To get water damage to your windows repaired, you’ll first need to identify it.
 Here, we’ll go over the main signs that your windows are becoming damaged due to excess moisture.
 If you notice any of these signs, you may need to call in the window experts for professional help.

 Mold thrives in moist environments.
 If your windows are exposed to excess water or humidity for a prolonged period, mold spores may settle in and begin to grow.

 The window frame and the wall around your windows are susceptible to mold growth if excess moisture is present.
 The mold is often black and may appear in spots.
 Mold can also have a fuzzy texture.
 Unfortunately, as mold grows inside of your home, the mold spores will circulate in the air.
 Mold spores trigger allergic reactions in many children and adults.
 So, members of your household may start to experience respiratory symptoms as a result of mold growth on your windows.

 Battling Window Mold